dnsimple/dnsimple-support/content/articles/okta-identity-provider.markdown

 1. At DNSimple, go to the <label>Account</label> page, and click the <label>Single Sign-On</label> tab.
 1. Click <label>Authorize with Okta</label> to authorize the Workspace.
-1. Fill in the Okta domain, client ID, and client secret, then click <label>Link<label>.
+1. Fill in the Okta domain, client ID, and client secret, then click <label>Link</label>.
 You'll need to log in to the Okta Workspace with access to the `okta.eventHooks.manage`  and `okta.eventHooks.read` scopes.
 Your Okta user needs to already be [assigned to the DNSimple app integration](/articles/okta-identity-provider#assigning-people-or-groups-in-okta) in Okta with an email address that matches your DNSimple user email address.
 ![Link account to Okta](/files/okta-link-account.png)
 1. After logging in via Okta, you will arrive back on the DNSimple Single Sign-On page with Okta SSO enabled for the account.
 1. Repeat the process for each account where you want Okta SSO enabled.